Nyerguds/MobiusMapEditor/README.md

 * Restricted Red Alert trigger and teamtype names to the same lengths as Tiberian Dawn; 4 for triggers, 8 for Teamtypes.
 * Pressing [Enter] in Waypoints mode will now jump to the selected waypoint.
 * Fixed a bug in the overlap detection system that made it always give "<unknown>" for the overlapped cell on Terrain objects.
 * Split mods up into ModsToLoadTD, ModsToLoadRA and ModsToLoadSS.
+Entries in the list no longer require the game folder prefix.
 * The Civilian buildings V12 and V13 (haystacks) are now also available in TD Winter theater.
 * The trigger "Any: Cap=Win,Des=Lose" is now also seen as flag to autodetect classic single play scenarios.
 * On Tiberian Dawn maps, the editor will now fall back to Temperate graphics when not finding the Winter graphics for the Haystack buildings/overlays.
 This happens the same way in the game, since the original igloos that were supposed to be there were sadly not remastered.